-During the winter of 1872-73, nine detachments, using Apache scouts recruited from the reservations, crisscrossed the Tonto Basin, in constant pursuit of the Apache.
-Wearing down their opponents, the soldiers forced as many as 20 different skirmishes, resulting in the deaths of about 200 Indians The fort’s most decisive victory was the Salt River Canyon Battle in December, 1872, when two companies of the 5th Cavalry, along with 30 Apache scouts surprised a band of more than a hundred Yavapai as they tried to emerge from a cave deep in the recesses of Salt River Canyon. the victory was instrumental in bringing the campaign to a close.
+During the winter of 1872-73, nine detachments, using Apache scouts recruited from the reservations, crisscrossed the Tonto Basin in constant pursuit of the Apache.
+Wearing down their opponents, the soldiers forced as many as 20 different skirmishes, resulting in the deaths of about 200 Indians.
+The fort’s most decisive victory was the Salt River Canyon Battle in December 1872, when two companies of the 5th Cavalry, along with 30 Apache scouts, surprised a band of more than a hundred Yavapai as they tried to emerge from a cave deep in the recesses of Salt River Canyon. the victory was instrumental in bringing the campaign to a close.

 On April 10, 1890, the fort became the Fort McDowell Indian Reservation, serving the Mohave, Apache, and some Pima Indians.
 In 1903, additional land was set aside for the reservation.

 The site of the old fort is just west of the Fort McDowell Indian Agency in Maricopa County.
-Overgrown with vegetation, the only original building left are the ruins of the officers’ quarters.
+Overgrown with vegetation, the only original building left is the ruins of the officers’ quarters.
 However, low earth mounds and adobe remnants mark the location of other structures.

 © Kathy Alexander/Legends of America, updated February 2022.

 The Yavapai – Fierce Warriors of the Colorado River